InterWorld: Plot summary

 After a few months, Joey and four other Walkers set out on a training mission, to retrieve some signal beacons from a more scientific earth.
-But the earth they go to turns out to be a "shadow realm", and is in fact a trap, set by the same people from HEX who captured him earlier.
+The earth they go to turns out to be a "shadow realm", and is in fact a trap, set by the same people from HEX who captured him earlier.
 Everyone on the team is captured by HEX, except for Joey, who is saved by Hue.
 When Joey escapes back to HQ, the leader, an old man named Joe (a.k.a.
 Old Man), decides that Joey is not capable of working in InterWorld, and wipes his memory of it.
 Joey is then sent home, where he believes that nothing has happened, but feels that something is missing.
 Blowing bubbles with his little brother one day, Joey remembers Hue, and all his memories of the Altiverse come back.
 Joey now says goodbye to his family, walks into the Altiverse again, and sets off to save his team-mates.

 With Jay's words in his head and Hue's help, Joey finds the airship where his team-mates are being held, but is again captured by the HEX, and taken to meet their leader, a hideous large goblin called Lord Dogknife.
 In the centre of the room where his team-mates are being held is a large cauldron, where the HEX boil Walkers down to their raw essence, which is used as fuel for their transdimensional spacecraft.

 Joey manages to knock the cauldron over, incinerating some of the guards in the room, and unties his friends.
 They escape to the engine room, which is filled with the souls from other Walkers, powering the ship.
 Joey and his team-mates break the jars to free the souls and shut the ship down.
 The engine explodes, and Joey and his team-mates plan an escape from the Nowhere-At-All through a gate which is closing quickly.
 Joey, however, decides he cannot leave without Hue, who had saved his life multiple times.
 When Scarabus and a group of soldiers come into the destroyed engine room to recapture Joey and his team-mates, J/O, a cyborg Joey, defeats Scarabus in a duel, and everyone sets off to track down Lord Dogknife.

 Dogknife has meanwhile been captured by the freed souls and rendered harmless.
 Joey finds Hue, and despite an attempt by Lady Indigo to stop them, escapes with his team-mates through the gate and returns to the Interworld HQ.

-Instead of congratulating them for their heroic work, however, the Old Man lectures them on all their wrongdoings in the Altiverse.
-However, he now allows Joey to stay, without wiping his memory, and soon the group sets out on another mission.
+Instead of congratulating them for their heroic work, however, the Old Man lectures them on all their wrongdoings in the Altiverse, but he allows Joey to stay, without wiping his memory, and soon the group sets out on another mission.